quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 Code or the Final Size.
 If the receiver detects a change in those fields, it MUST close the connection with a connection error of type STREAM_STATE_ERROR.

+While multiple RESET_STREAM_AT frames can reduce Reliable Size, some applications might need to ensure that a minimum amount of data is always delivered on a stream.
+Application protocols can establish rules for streams that ensure that Reliable Size is not reduced below a certain threshold if that is necessary to ensure correct operation of the protocol.

 ## Stream States {#stream-states}

 In terms of stream state transitions ({{Section 3 of RFC9000}}), the effect of a